When Is a Mezzanine Not a Mezzanine?

 What a difference a name can make.

-It boils down to whether or not authorities consider the mezzanine to be part of a building or capital equipment according to Steele Solutions President Kevin O’Neill.
-That differentiation is critical in some areas.
+It boils down to whether or not authorities consider the mezzanine to be part of a building or capital equipment.
 This is because many new buildings are built with “mezzanine levels” that are essentially part of the building structure.
-When the structure is considered part of a building rather than capital equipment, it may have serious implications for code compliance, bathroom additions, handicap access, and potentially tax rates and depreciation.
+When the structure is considered part of a building rather than capital equipment, it may have serious implications for code compliance, bathroom additions and handicap access and potentially for tax rates and depreciation.
 This all tends to boil down to intention — if the structure is typically used like most warehouse or industrial operation facilities, you aren’t dodging taxes or accessibility rules.
 You are applying them correctly.
 You just need the building permit people and regulators to clearly understand why the structure is being built, and what it’s for.

 When not to use the word “mezzanine”: